MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 > [!IMPORTANT]
 >
-> From February 28 2023, Selenium IDE will no longer be supported.
+> Starting February 28, 2023 Selenium IDE will no longer be supported.
 Migrate your flows created with Selenium IDE to Power Automate for desktop or delete them.

 You can download and install Power Automate [using an MSI installer](#install-power-automate-using-the-msi-installer) or [from Microsoft Store](#install-power-automate-from-microsoft-store).
 Microsoft Store installation doesn't require you to have admin rights on your device.